PHBS/MLF/README.md

 ## Assessment / Grading Details
 * Attendance 20%, Mid-term exam 30%, Assignments 20%, Course Project 30%
 * Attendance: TBA Randomly checked.
 The score is calculated as __`20 – 2x(#of absence)`__.
-Leave request should be made 24 hours before with supporting documents, except for emergency.
+Leave requests should be made 24 hours before with supporting documents, except for emergencies.
 Job interview/internship cannot be a valid reason for leave.
 * __Mid-term exam__: __11.1 Mon__.
 In-class open-book without computer/phone/calculator
 * __Course project__: Data Proposal and Presentation.
 Group of up to ?? people.
 * __Attendance__: checked randomly.
 The score is calculated as 20 – 2`x`(#of absence).
 Leave request should be made 24 hours before with supporting documents, except for emergency.
 Job interview/internship cannot be a valid reason for leave